lipro/lpn-doc-sphinx-primer/source/extensions/bibtex.rst

    :which gives:

-      All entries are placed in the central document bibliography list, mostly on the end of the document, see in :ref:`bibliography`.
+      All entries are placed in the central document bibliography list, mostly on the end of the document.

+      .. only:: html

+         Here in |HTML| you got this list at :ref:`bibliography`.

    :which needs: